huggingface/dataset-viewer/docs/source/quick_start.md

 ## Private and gated datasets

-For [private](https://huggingface.co/docs/hub/repositories-settings#private-repositories) and [gated dataset](https://huggingface.co/docs/hub/datasets-gated) datasets, you'll need to provide your user token in `headers` of your query.
+For [private](https://huggingface.co/docs/hub/repositories-settings#private-repositories) and [gated](https://huggingface.co/docs/hub/datasets-gated) datasets, you'll need to provide your user token in `headers` of your query.
 Otherwise, you'll get an error message to retry with authentication.

 <Tip>